vryy/4C/CONTRIBUTING.md

 #### Integrate changes from `master` into your feature branch

-While working on your feature in your local `<branchName>` branch in `baci`, other commits will likely make it into the remote `master` branch.
+While working on your feature in your local `<branchName>` branch in BACI, other commits will likely make it into the remote `master` branch.
 There are a variety of ways to incorporate these changes into your local feature branch.
 Our preferred possibility is

 ```bash
 git checkout master